South Dakota Diminished Value Claims

 Restatement (Second) of Torts § 928 – Harm to Chattels

-The Restatement (Second) of Torts § 928 provides that when personal property is damaged but not totally destroyed, the proper measure of damages includes compensation for the difference between the value of the property before the harm and its value after the harm.
-In appropriate cases, damages may also include the reasonable cost of repair or restoration, with due allowance for any remaining loss in value after repairs are completed.
+This section provides that when personal property is damaged but not destroyed outright, damages should cover the difference between its value before the harm and its value afterward.
+Where appropriate, that can also include the reasonable cost of repair, with an allowance for whatever loss in value remains once repairs are finished.

 Below are answers to common questions about South Dakota diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.